dmbarbour/glas/glas-src/bits/README.md

            /        0
            \        1

-Bitstrings are useful for representing integers, symbols, and other simple data.
-However, large bitstrings are discouraged.
-For text or binary data, glas systems favor a list of bytes (8-bit bitstrings).
+Bitstrings are useful for representing integers, bytes, symbols, and other simple data.
+However, bitstrings should be relatively short.
+A list of bytes is favored for texts or binaries.

-This module defines several useful operations on bitstrings.
+This module defines many useful operations on bitstrings.

 ## Compact Encoding Assumption